PankajB1997/Big_Data_Systems/Assignments/submission/Assignment 1/README.txt

 Running Task 1 using HDFS:

+1. For this task, please note that the path to the stopwords.txt file has been hardcoded in the code to "hdfs://master:9000/user/root/a1_t1/input/stopwords.txt".

-1. Upload the two input text files to HDFS.
+2. Upload the two input text files to HDFS.

-2. Using the submitted JAR file, run the command "bin/hadoop jar CommonWords.java CommonWords <input1> <output1> <input2> <output2> <output3> <output4>", where all the input and output filepaths specified are those on HDFS.
+3. Using the submitted JAR file, run the command "bin/hadoop jar CommonWords.java CommonWords <input1> <output1> <input2> <output2> <output3> <output4>", where all the input and output filepaths specified are those on HDFS.
 Output will be stored in the specified output paths and the final output is at <output4>.

 ---